Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Renormalization group analysis

-In summary, we find divergent susceptibilities at small values of $N_f\approx 2$ for the instabilities governed by critical points $\mathrm{FP}_\mathrm{S}$, and $\mathrm{FP}_\mathrm{S-SU(4)}$.
+We find divergent susceptibilities at small values of $N_f\approx 2$ for the same instabilities as at large $N_f$ governed by critical points $\mathrm{FP}_\mathrm{S}$, and $\mathrm{FP}_\mathrm{S-SU(4)}$.
 These both correspond to states with a gap in the symmetry-broken regime.
-In the case of TBG, they describe a QAH state, or a state with $\mathrm{SU(4)}$ order parameter manifold connecting QSH, VH, VSH, and T-IVC phases.
+In the case of TBG, they describe a QAH state, or a state with $\mathrm{SU(4)}$ order parameter manifold connecting QSH, VH, VSH, and IVC-1 phases.
+In the case of $\mathrm{FP}_\mathrm{V-SU(4)}$, no divergent singlet channel $\sim \mu_0$ exists.
+Instead we find an instability in the triplet channel, i.e., towards flavour symmetry breaking, $\sim\langle \psi^\dagger \rho_z\tau_z \boldsymbol{\mu} \psi \rangle$, which also opens a gap.
+In the case of TBG, this describes a QAH state with additional modulation on the moir\'e scale, which includes degenerate layer polarised states $\sim \mu_z$ and moir\'e density waves $\sim \mu_{x,y}$ due to the flavour symmetry.